 #4 Vulnerability to 51% attacks

 SIDENOTE.
-A 51% attack is an attack on the blockchain by a miner (or group of miners) who owns more than 50% of the network’s mining hashrate or computational power.
+A 51% attack is an attack on the blockchain by a miner (or group of miners) who owns more than 50% of the network’s mining hash rate or computational power.
 A 51% attack is also known as a Majority Attack.

-Token vs Coin – Which is better to develop or invest in?
+Coins and Tokens – Which is better to develop or invest in?

 Crypto coins offer the highest degree of independence and flexibility.
 On the other hand, they are expensive to build and need large communities to support and adopt them.

-If the project you want to develop is focused on cryptocurrency, meaning that the main goal is to develop it and/or build a platform based on it or propose a new financial system, then the coin is the better choice.
+The best usage for a crypto coin is as money, to be used as a store and exchange of value.
+If the project you want to develop is focused on cryptocurrency, the main goal is to create and/or build a platform based on it or propose a new financial system.
+Then, the coin is the better choice.